Louisville Cardinals men's basketball: Kenny Payne era (2022–2024)

-Kenny Payne ended his first season with the worst record in modern times for any Louisville team, finishing the season 4-28.
+Kenny Payne ended his first season with the worst record in modern times for any Louisville team, finishing the season 4–28.

+On March 13, 2024, Louisville fired Payne after a two-year record of 12–52.

+Pat Kelsey era (2024–present)

+On March 28, 2024, Pat Kelsey was introduced as the 23rd head coach for the Louisville Cardinals men's basketball team, signing a 5-year contract.

+In year one, Kelsey took over a program that won just 12 games in the previous two seasons and hadn't made the NCAA Tournament since 2018.
+Despite this, Kelsey led the "reviville", leading the Cards to a 27–8 record and an 18–2 record in ACC Play.
+The Cardinals secured the two-seed in the ACC Tournament where they defeated seventh seed Stanford and third-seed Clemson, securing the programs first trip to the ACC Championship where they lost to first seed and top ranked Duke 73–62.
+Louisville received an at-large bid to the NCAA tournament as a No. 8 seed, where they lost in the first round to Creighton.
+Due to the success and quick program turn around in year one, Pat Kelsey won ACC Coach of the Year.

 Notable achievements

 As of the end of the 2015–16 season, Louisville had an all-time 1778–892 record in 102 seasons of intercollegiate basketball ranking 10th in all-time victories and seventh in all-time winning percentage among NCAA Division I schools.
 From 1944 to 1990, Louisville had an NCAA-record 46 straight winning seasons, winning 20 or more games on 31 occasions during that period.

 Louisville has made 42 NCAA Tournament appearances (5th all-time) and 15 NIT appearances.
 The Cardinals have reached the NCAA Tournament 32 of the last 40 years (12 of the last 15, 14 of the last 18 years, 20 of last 25).
 Since the NCAA began keeping Sweet Sixteen appearance records in 1975, Louisville's 21 Sweet Sixteens are 5th all-time behind North Carolina (26), Kentucky (25), Duke (24), and Kansas (22).
 The Cardinals have reached the Elite Eight on 14 occasions, including five of the past nine seasons.
 Louisville is sixth in tournament victories (75) with a 75–41 overall NCAA Tournament record, reaching the Final Four 10 times.

 Louisville is the only school in the nation to have claimed the championship of three major national post-season tournaments including the 1948 NAIA championship, the 1956 NIT title and the 1980 1986 and 2013 NCAA championships.
 Simultaneously, Louisville is the only school in NCAA history to have a Men's Basketball National Championship vacated, along with 2 Final Four appearances.